Left to right: Brian Welle, President Becky Roloff, Dean Penny Moyers, and Eduardo Salas. Photo by Julie Michener

 “Teams are fundamentally different from individuals,” said Welle.
 “Yet everything we know about organizational assessments is based on the individual.”

-Google, he told the audience?, is organized into many teams that are solving complex problems that no one individual could do alone. -- this line seems random unless you tell reader he said it.
-If not, delete it] His goal when deciding to research effective teams was to create what he called, the “Pokeman Hypothesis" — every individual has his or her own superpower and if you [each person?] knew what they were [that was], an algorithm could be created to help put effective teams together.
+Google, he told the audience, is organized into many teams that are solving complex problems that no one individual could do alone.
+His goal when deciding to research effective teams was to create what he called, the “Pokeman Hypothesis" — every individual has his or her own superpower and if each person knew what that was, an algorithm could be created to help put effective teams together.

-Welle admitted it [what? his idea?] didn’t quite work out that way.
+Welle admitted his idea didn’t quite work out that way.
 The first question, “what is an effective team?,” depended on who you asked.
-Company executives were interested in results, team leads were focused on ownership of the work as well as vision and goals, while team members were concerned with team culture — preferring to be asked: Do they like to come to work?
-Were they fulfilled by it? [need something before these questions; otherwise I don't really see the connection.
-Are these the second and third questions on the survey?]
+Company executives were interested in results, team leads were focused on ownership of the work as well as vision and goals, while team members were concerned with team culture, preferring to be asked: Do they like to come to work?
+Were they fulfilled by it?

-“It took many inputs [really? he said that, sounds weird.
-OR a lot of input] to attack the question,” said Welle.
+“It took many inputs to attack the question,” said Welle.
 “Our search for the perfect algorithm included 35-plus statistical models and more than 3,000 lines of code.”

 What they learned in the end was that team dynamics were the biggest indicator of effective teams.